reddragon/blog.gaurav.ai/_posts/2025-08-12-noam-notation.markdown

 Where `batch_size`, `seq_len`, and `d_model` are your batch size, sequence length, and model dimension, respectively.
 Again, if your code strictly follows the notation, you would not need to actually perform the assertion.

-Equipped with this invariant to all tensors in your code, you can easily tell that the following code is **guaranteed** to compile:
+Assuming that this invariant holds for all tensors in your code, you can easily tell that the following code is **guaranteed** to compile:

 ```python
 query_BLHK = jnp.einsum('BLD,DHK->BLHK', inputs_BLD, w_q_DHK)